 Students may use Wheeler Library printers to make one copy of their own work for an assignment, or a brief article needed for research.
 Using a copier for making multiple copies of a document is considerably more cost effective than using a printer; therefore students are not permitted to use the library printers to produce multiple copies or get a hardcopy of study guides and other instructional materials posted on a website.
 Students who would like or need a copy of resources that are posted on a class website may bring a paper copy to the library to make a small number of copies.
-If a student needs to make a class set of copies for a project, they must make arrangements with the teacher for using the high volume copiers or copy services in room 2014.
+If a student needs to make a class set of copies for a project, they must make arrangements with the teacher for using the high volume copiers.

 Storing Food and Drinks Safely While in the Library

 To assist with maintaining our beautiful space for all to enjoy, students entering the library with food or a drink are asked to store the food to avoid potential spills, crumbs, and other related messes.
 Food or beverage item(s) that are contained well enough to be secured in the student’s personal bag or backpack may remain with the student, if properly stored.
 Food and beverages that cannot be stored in the student’s bag may be left on the tall counter by the window behind the circulation desk.